LeoSerena/MasterMLProject2/README.md

 #### Running
 All further bash commands should be used in the anaconda console, in the new conda environment *my environment name*:

-To generate the results, run:
+Now run:
 ```
 $ python run.py
 ```
 This will run the training of the two models as well as merging the predictions, returning a csv named *result.csv*.
+These are the results of the prediction from the images of the *test_set_images* folder.

 #### Memory errors